maren-ha/LatentDynamics.jl/README.md

 Our preprint with all the details is available on arXiv:

-Hackenberg M, Pfaffenlehner M, Behrens M, Pechmann A, Kirschner J, Binder H. A statistical approach to latent dynamic modeling with differential equations.
+Hackenberg M, Pechmann A, Kreutz C, Kirschner J, Binder H. A statistical approach to latent dynamic modeling with differential equations.
 2023. [arXiv:2311.16286](https://arxiv.org/abs/2311.16286)

 ## What's in this repository